awsdocs/amazon-eks-user-guide/doc_source/horizontal-pod-autoscaler.md

 **Prerequisites**
 + You have an existing Amazon EKS cluster\.
 If you don't, see [Get started with Amazon EKS](getting-started.md)\.
 + You have the Kubernetes Metrics Server installed\.
-For more information, see [Installing the Kubernetes Metrics Server](metrics-server.md)\.
+For more information, see [View resource usage with the KubernetesMetrics Server](metrics-server.md)\.
 + You are using a `kubectl` client that is [configured to communicate with your Amazon EKS cluster](getting-started-console.md#eks-configure-kubectl)\.

 ## Run a Horizontal Pod Autoscaler test application<a name="hpa-sample-app"></a>